 Just like with digital ads, you can monitor and optimize the print ads as well.
 Maybe you won’t get real-time results, but if you plan things in advance and know how to measure the metrics, you can easily adjust each iteration of the physical materials, making the most of the print campaign.
 These are just a few tips on how to optimize your print advertising campaigns.

 Like digital advertising, you can track the performance of a print marketing campaign with the help of key performance indicators.
 They will help you see if the campaign is performing as expected and if you need to make any changes.

 You might not have the precise real-time analytics tools.
 Still, you can measure the efficiency of your print materials.
 The tools you can use for tracking the performance of your print marketing strategy are:

 - Unique landing pages; Place a shortened link to a specific landing page focused on bringing traffic from print ads on your materials so you can easily track the visits in Google Analytics.
-Alternatively, you can use QR codes that have UTM tags applied to the URLs.
+Alternatively, you can use QR codes created with a QR code generator, that have UTM tags applied to the URLs.

 - Promo codes and coupons; Discount vouchers and coupons are perfect for use on flyers.
 You can easily track the sales of discounted articles.

 People get dozens of flyers and brochures each week, which means that it is getting increasingly hard to get the attention of your target audience.
 It is not enough to use free templates from Crello or Adobe Spark and change their copy.
 You must pay special attention to the design of your printed materials because people spend roughly 2.8 seconds looking at printed materials, and you need to grab their attention quickly.

 Every piece of advertising or communication material that comes from your business serves as an excellent opportunity to amplify your brand identity and message.
 Therefore you have to use the company logo and colors on each of these materials.
 Doing so will help raise brand awareness and build brand recognition over time.